asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/index.md

 2. The username of the ARI user account to connect as.
 In this case, we're specifying it as `asterisk`.
 3. The password for the ARI user account.
 In this case, that's asterisk.

-!!! tip
+/// warning
 Modify the connection credentials as appropriate for your server, although many examples will use these credentials.

 **Please don't use these credentials in production systems!**

-[//]: # (end-tip)
+///

 ```python
 #!/usr/bin/env python